How to sort your recycling - See which recycling bin to use...

 Aluminium tubes such as for tomato puree: remove plastic caps

-In a separate green recycling box
+In a second green recycling box:

 Paper, newspapers and magazines